 In 2017 Michael van der Mark enjoyed a successful debut season with the Pata Yamaha Official WorldSBK Team, impressing throughout the year and recording podiums in Portimao and Magny-Cours.
 2017 also saw van der Mark record his third Suzuka 8 Hours victory but first with Yamaha, as he won the legendary endurance race with the Yamaha Factory Racing Team of Alex Lowes and Katsuyuki Nakasuga.
 He also made his MotoGP debut covering for Jonas Folger in the Monster Yamaha Tech 3 team in Malaysia and Japan, finishing in 16th and 17th respectively during the races.

-Van der Mark is very much looking forward to his second season with the Pata Yamaha Official WorldSBK Team as the Dutchmen is convinced that he will have the right package to fight for World Superbike honours in 2018.
+Van der Mark is very much looking forward to his third season with the Pata Yamaha Official WorldSBK Team as the Dutchmen is convinced that he will have the right package to fight for World Superbike honours in 2019.